praveendareddy21/CSCI_611_Distributed_Computing_project4/README.md

 implementation of Goldchase, the last player would unlink the shared memory and semaphore.
 The daemon will now be responsible for removing the shared memory and semaphore.

-CSCI-611 Project 4: Goldchase–Two tin cans and a string Ver.
-1.16, 4/2017
-Signal handlers in daemons
+# Signal handlers in daemons
 SIGHUP (player has joined or left game)
 1. Socket write: Socket Player
 2. After the socket write, check the value of the byte you just wrote to the socket.
 If the byte